-In addition to enabling you to create a separate error page for each error code, we also enable you to create "filters" for your error pages.
+In addition to creating a separate error page for each error code, we also enable you to create "filters" for your error pages.
 For instance, if all of your blog posts use the common "/blog" URL prefix, you might create a blog-specific error page that is displayed for any URL starting with "/blog".
 Or, if you have multiple domains on your site, you may create a separate error page for each domain that reflects the messaging on that specific domain instead of displaying the same error page on each.

 The bottom line is that you should create at least one error page early in your development process - and may want to create a series of error pages to capitalize on your users' misfortune and turn it into positive experience instead.